freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/align-all-items-vertically-using-align-items.md

 ---

 ## Description

 <section id='description'>

-Using the <code>align-items</code> property on a grid container will set the vertical alignment for all the items in our grid.
+Using the `align-items` property on a grid container will set the vertical alignment for all the items in our grid.

 </section>

 ## Instructions

 <section id='instructions'>

 Use it now to move all the items to the end of each cell.

 </section>

 ## Tests

 <section id='tests'>

 ```yml